crowdsecurity/cs-wordpress-bouncer/readme.txt

 License: MIT
 License URI: https://opensource.org/licenses/MIT

 CrowdSec is an open-source cyber security tool.
-This plugin blocks the detected attackers or display them a captcha to check their are not bots.
+This plugin blocks the detected attackers or display them a captcha to check they are not bots.

 == Description ==